 Let it be said, before you read these results – that this site is running without external object caching (REDIS/Memcached) and uses Magento’s default built in Full Page Cache, so no Varnish.

 After some clicking around and testing, we ran it through Pingdom – testing the front page from New York.
 With the following results;

 Who cares about performance grade when everything is finished loading in 236ms, being faster than 99%?

 Category pages tend to be heavier, so we ran the same test on a random category:

 We don’t know how this compares, but our hunch is that it is fast.
-A Load time finish on 280ms for 195 requests almost sounds too good to be true.
+A Load time finish of 280ms for 195 requests almost sounds too good to be true.

-This test was carried out from the other side of the Atlantic Ocean, from Amsterdam with a 70-80ms of extra latency compared to testing from New York.
+This test was carried out from the other side of the Atlantic Ocean, from Amsterdam, with 70-80ms of extra latency compared to testing from New York.

 The average response time of 0.17 seconds says it all.
 Magento 2 with 16 000 products is a piece of cake – and should be super fast, without using Redis and Varnish.

 If you are really interested in Magento Performance, also make sure to check out our big test of Magento performance in northern Europe.

 Are you ready to test?
 Let us set up a test for you – say hello on our chat!